-As a part of the District's SMART initiative safety and security enhancements, BCPS expedited single point of entry (SPE) projects at all schools, which limit visitor access to a single entrance during the school day.
-All SPE projects Districtwide were completed by the end of the first quarter of 2019.
+As a part of the District's SMART initiative safety and security enhancements, BCPS expedited SPE projects at all schools, which limits visitor access to a single entrance during the school day.
+All SPE projects districtwide were completed by the end of the first quarter of 2019.